-Show, don’t tell was one of the first advice Bhumika, my writing instructor at Bangalore Writing Workshop, gave me.
+Show, don’t tell was one of the first writing advices I got.

-When you tell, not show, you tell the reader the information, rather than letting her deduce it.
+When you “tell” (not show), you dictate information to the reader, rather than letting her deduce it.

 In the travel blog on Manikaran, Himachal, I could have written — The Gurudwara is white.
 The Parvati river flows by its side.